Oriini Kaipara: Political career

 In July 2025 Kaipara was selected to be Te Pāti Māori's candidate for the 2025 Tāmaki Makaurau by-election.
 During a candidate debate held in mid-August 2025, she and Labour candidate Peeni Henare voiced support for repealing the Gangs Act 2024's ban on gang patches.
 Kaipara won the 6 September election with a 2,938 vote margin on the preliminary count.
 Following Henare's concession, Kaipara sang and gave an acceptance speech to her supporters.

 On 9 October 2025, Kaipara gave her maiden speech in the New Zealand Parliament, which exceeded the 15 minute time limit.
 During her speech, she said that she stood in the New Zealand House of Representatives as "product of Māori resilience" rather than a "survivor of colonisation."
 Kaipara also talked about the fight for the Māori language and rights.
 Following her speech, a member of the public in the public gallery gave an impromptu waiata and haka in honour of Kaipara.
 In response, Speaker Gerry Brownlee halted proceedings and cleared the House, condemning the actions as "contemptous" and saying he would investigate any parties involved in the haka.
 On 14 October, Brownlee ruled that Kaipara had disrespected the Parliamentary process by exceeding her 15-minute speech limit since she had been granted an earlier slot for Te Pāti Māori's leadership to announce the party's reset.

-In late October 2025, Kaipara expresses support for embattled colleague MP Mariameno Kapa-Kingi amidst internal party proceedings to suspend her.
+In late October 2025, Kaipara expressed support for embattled colleague MP Mariameno Kapa-Kingi amidst internal party proceedings to suspend her.

+In mid-May 2026, Kaipara confirmed that she would be standing as a Te Pāti Māori candidate for the 2026 New Zealand general election, dispelling a Stuff report citing a communications staffer that she was considering "options."